Shlok2/Recollection/README.md

 1) To add a 404 error Page.
 2) To deploy this project Online.
 3) To add a share button on this website.
+4) (Side task - to make a video and upload on github).